TobikoData/sqlmesh/docs/concepts/models/seed_models.md

 # Seed models

-Seed models are special kinds of models in which data is sourced from a static dataset defined as a CSV file rather than from a SQL or Python implementation defined by a user.
+A seed is a special kind of model, in which data is sourced from a static dataset defined as a CSV file rather than from a SQL or Python implementation defined by a user.
 The CSV files themselves are also a part of your SQLMesh project.

 Since seeds are also models in SQLMesh, they capitalize on all the same benefits that SQL or Python models provide: